 Externally Paid Postdoctoral Appointments

 Postdoctoral scholars who are funded externally and have no employment relationship with the university may be given courtesy faculty appointments at the discretion of the university.
-In these cases, the classification would be “courtesy,” the rank would be “fellow,” and the title would be “postdoctoral fellow.”
+In these cases, the appointment type would be “courtesy,” and the title would be “postdoctoral fellow.”
 Courtesy postdoctoral appointment requests must also include an articulated program of mentoring with an identified mentor.
 Courtesy faculty appointments are not represented by United Academics because they are not UO employees.
+Postdoctoral fellows who do not qualify for employee benefits may elect self pay coverage.

 Procedures